 Nametags will be worn on the right pocket flap with its top edge along the upper seam and centered on the flap button.

-Upperclass cadets will wear the black belt.
+Upperclass cadets will wear their black belts and wind straps leather-lustered.
 First-year cadets will wear the white belt with brass buckle.